vmilon/Lineage-2-Java-Server/README.md

 Previously you had to wait for the premium account to expire.

+-AioSigns.java
+A merging of 3 NPCS (blacksmith of mammon, merchant of mammon, black marketeer of mammon).
+This was created as a 'Quality of Life' feature.
+Most of the features of the NPC are simply copied from the original NPCs, I simply merged and adapted them.

 Disclaimer: I am in no way an expert in Java.
 This was a project that i was assigned to by my employer.
 I am simply showcasing some of my work.
 Thanks for taking the time to read this